 In addition to the surviving-spouse deferral, Ohio recognizes (per federal mandate) several categorical protections that defer or bar recovery:

-These protections are categorical (not discretionary), meaning ODM cannot decline to apply them.
-They turn on factual proof: dates of residence, level of care, disability status.
+The spousal and minor/disabled-child deferrals in ORC 5162.21(C)(1) are categorical: ODM cannot decline to apply them.
+All of these turn on factual proof, though, which is where families lose them: dates of residence, level of care, disability status.
 Document everything.

 Hardship Waivers